 Taking the step to file for bankruptcy one time is difficult enough for many people.
 Unfortunately, those who have made the responsible decision to do so may find themselves with large amounts of debt again later in life and, as such, wondering what their options are.
 Fortunately, you can file for bankruptcy more than once in the United States, giving you the chance at rebuilding your credit score and starting over again.

 Filing for bankruptcy a second time can be complicated, and you deserve a knowledgeable legal professional advising you.
-To learn more about filing for bankruptcy a second time, contact a Raleigh bankruptcy lawyer from the Bradford Law Offices, PLLC, today at 919-758-8879.
+To learn more about filing for bankruptcy a second time, contact a Raleigh bankruptcy lawyer from the Bradford Law Offices, today at (919) 758-8879.

 Time Restrictions for Bankruptcy Filings